bisevac-marko/4coder_fleury_odin/README.md

 ### Integration

 Drop files in 4coder_fluery custom layer and make sure to run **build_lexers.bat** to build the odin lexer.
+For the syntax highlighting to work properly make sure to add missing fields from **theme-fleury.4coder** to your theme.

 ### Current state